-By playing a low Heart from the table we are ensuring two Heart tricks, regardless of who has the VK and who has the VJ.
+By playing a low Heart from the table we are sure of two Heart tricks, regardless of who has the VJ.

 If you don't "see" this (and many players don't) we suggest you get out some cards and lay out some possible Heart distributions.
-Regardless of whether West has led from the VK, the VJ, both the VK J or neither honour we are assured of two Heart tricks eventually.
+Regardless of whether West has led from the VK, the VJ, both the VK J or neither honor we are assured of two Heart tricks eventually.

 Here, East, faced with a two-way losing shot, puts in the ♥9 and we win the ♥10.
 Playing the ♥K is equally fatal to the defenders' cause, of course.
 Now it's time to set up our side-suit and that, of course, is Clubs.
-Naturally enough, we should start off by leading a low card from hand towards the dummy rather than lead an honour.
+Naturally enough, we should start off by leading a low card from hand towards the dummy rather than lead an honor.

-This gives the defence the opportunity of doing something daft (by playing the ♣A on a low card - horrible defence but some players do it) and also gives us the chance that one of the opponents started with the ♣A singleton.
+This gives the defense the opportunity of doing something idiotic (by playing the AA on a low card - horrible defense but some players do it) and also gives us the chance that one of the opponents started with the AA singleton.

-Here, to our surprise, West pops up with the ♣A. Either he's an escapee from a local asylum or he was only dealt the singleton Ace.
+Here, to our surprise, West pops up with the A. Either he's an escapee from a local institution or he was only dealt the singleton Ace.
 There is rarely a reason to fly in with an Ace so early in the piece, unless we know we have a suit to run off.